To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Introduction

-The coalescence of wall-attached bubbles can either result in ``\textit{jumping}," where the merged entity detaches, or ``\textit{sticking}," when it remains attached.
+Coalescence of wall-attached bubbles can result in ``\textit{jumping}," where the merged bubble detaches, or ``\textit{sticking}," when it remains attached.
 During the event, surface energy is transformed into kinetic energy.
-The viscous dissipation associated with this process differs fundamentally between droplets and bubbles.
-In droplets, viscous losses occur within the confined liquid volume with well-defined characteristic scales \cite{paulsen2014coalescence,vakarelski2024bubbles}.
-In contrast, for bubbles, dissipation occurs in the surrounding unbounded liquid, which obscures relevant length scales.
-Moreover, while droplets experience minimal air resistance during their ballistic propulsion \cite{lecointre2019ballistics, nath2019sneezing}, bubbles must overcome substantial liquid inertia \cite{soto2018coalescence,lv2021self,park2024coalescence}.
-While coalescence-induced jumping has been extensively investigated for drops \cite{liu2014numerical,wasserfall2017coalescence, yan2019droplet}, detachment criteria for bubbles thus far rely on limited experimental data \cite{lv2021self}, where all bubbles are pinned at pits in the surface, and limited numerical investigations \cite{iwata2022coalescing, zhao2022coalescence}, for which the accurate representation of the contact line remains challenging.
-This fundamental difference in dissipation mechanisms prevents direct application of droplet-based approaches to bubbles, necessitating a dedicated investigation to establish a generally applicable detachment criterion for coalescing bubbles.
+The associated viscous dissipation differs fundamentally between droplets and bubbles coalescence.
+For droplets, viscous losses occur within the confined liquid volume with well-defined characteristic scales \cite{paulsen2014coalescence,vakarelski2024bubbles}.
+In contrast, for bubbles, dissipation occurs in the surrounding unbounded liquid, obscuring relevant length scales.
+Additionally, bubbles must overcome substantial liquid inertia \cite{soto2018coalescence,lv2021self,park2024coalescence} and adhesion energy \cite{park2024coalescence}, preventing direct application of droplet-based approaches, for which extensive literature exists \cite{liu2014numerical,wasserfall2017coalescence, yan2019droplet}, to bubbles.
+Detachment criteria for bubbles so far rely on limited experimental data \cite{lv2021self,park2024coalescence}, with bubbles growing on pits and no information on the contact patch evolution, and numerical investigations \cite{iwata2022coalescing, zhao2022coalescence}, where the accurate representation of the contact line remains challenging.
+There is no consensus on the mechanism governing the jumping/sticking transition: Refs. \cite{iwata2022coalescing,zhao2022coalescence} propose a competition between neck touchdown and contact patch removal by capillary waves, while others favor energy arguments \cite{lv2021self,park2024coalescence}.
+For the latter, it remains unclear whether dissipation or adhesion energy dominates, and the dissipation scaling proposed in \cite{lv2021self} is inconsistent with experimental data.